Ph 5331 6303

 - In Ballarat, most events are held on certain Thursdays from 12.30 pm to 2.00 pm.

-Some events are held on different days or evenings in order to provide a mix to cater for variations in availability.
+Some events are held on different days or evenings in order to provide a mix to cater for variations in availability and can be found on the Practice Nurses annual events calendar.

 Practice nurses in Ballarat are also invited to attend the Tuesday CPD programme that GPs and Allied health providers attend at the Ballarat Health Services.